Bo Schembechler: University of Michigan

-The Wolverines and Buckeyes proceeded to engage in a fierce "Ten Year War" that elevated an already storied Michigan–Ohio State football rivalry into one of college football's greatest annual grudge matches.
+The Wolverines and Buckeyes proceeded to engage in the Ten Year War.
+This elevated the Michigan–Ohio State football rivalry into one of college football's greatest annual grudge matches.
 For ten years the two dominated the Big 10, splitting ten conference titles between them and finishing second eight times.
-They were so dominant that the Big Ten earned a nickname of "Big Two, Little Eight" during that era.
-After a decade of memorable on-field stratagems, sideline antics, and locker room psychological ploys, Schembechler held a 5–4–1 advantage.
+The Big Ten earned a nickname of "Big Two, Little Eight" during that era due to their dominance.
+After a decade of on-field stratagems, sideline antics, and locker room psychological ploys, Schembechler held a 5–4–1 advantage.

 Schembechler's tenure at Michigan was also notable for the renewal of Michigan's rivalry with Notre Dame.
 Despite the fact that the two schools are located within 200 miles of one another and ranked first/second in both total wins and winning percentage in college football, they had not played each other since the 1940s.
 The resurrection of the rivalry was facilitated by Schembechler's close friendship with Ara Parseghian, Notre Dame's coach at the time of Bo's arrival.
 Schembechler, however, never had a chance to coach against his former mentor, as scheduling commitments prevented the series from resuming until 1978, after Parseghian had left Notre Dame and was succeeded by Dan Devine.

 Despite Schembechler's success during the regular season, he was less successful in bowl games.
 His overall record was 5–12, which includes a 2–8 record in the Rose Bowl.
 The Wolverines lost the 1970 Rose Bowl, their first bowl game under Schembechler, while he was hospitalized after suffering a heart attack on the previous day.
 Michigan went on to lose their next six bowl games before winning five of the last ten they played under Schembechler.
 The only four of his 21 Michigan teams that did not play in a bowl, however, were a shade short of perfection, losing a total of three games while compiling a combined record of 39-3-1.
 One loss was by three points and a second was lost in the last seconds when a 33-yard FG attempt was ruled to be just wide of the goalposts.

 A football signed by Bo Schembechler, Don Canham, and Wally Teninga that was given to President Gerald Ford.

 Following the 1980 season, Schembechler gained the first of his two Rose Bowl victories by beating the Washington Huskies.
 The 1980 Michigan team featured the talents of Anthony Carter, a three-time consensus All-American.
 In 1980 Michigan stumbled early in the season, losing two of its first three games.
 As a result of the two losses, Michigan was eliminated from consideration for college football's national championship, finishing 4th in the end-of-season polls.
 But Schembechler maintained that his first Rose Bowl champions were the country's best team by season's end.
 They did not allow a touchdown over the course of their last five games, giving up nine points total.